 - For Option B, the EASDF sends the DNS Query message to the Local DNS server.

-If neither a reporting nor a forwarding rule provided by the SMF matches the requested FQDN in the DNS Query, the EASDF may simply forward the DNS Query to a pre-configured DNS server/resolver.
+If no DNS message detection template within the DNS message handling rule provided by the SMF matches the requested FQDN in the DNS Query, the EASDF may simply send a DNS Query to a pre-configured DNS server/resolver.

-12. EASDF receives DNS Responses from the DNS system and determines that a DNS Response can be sent to the UE.
+14. EASDF receives DNS Responses from the DNS system and determines that a DNS Response can be sent to the UE.

-13. The EASDF may send an DNS message reporting information to SMF by invoking Neasdf_DNSContext_Notify request including EAS information if the EAS IP address or the FQDN in the DNS Response message matches the reporting condition provided by the SMF.
+15. The EASDF may send an DNS message reporting to the SMF by invoking Neasdf_DNSContext_Notify request including EAS information if the EAS IP address or the FQDN in the DNS Response message matches the reporting condition provided by the SMF.
+The DNS message reporting may contain multiple EAS IP address if the EASDF has received multiple EAS IP address(es) from the DNS servers it has contacted.

-The EASDF does not send the DNS Response message to the UE but waits for SMF instructions (in step 14 or step 16).
+Per the received DNS message handling rule, the EASDF does not send the DNS Response message to the UE but waits for SMF instructions (in step 18) , i.e. buffering the DNS Response message.

-14. The SMF invokes Neasdf_DNSContext_Notify Response service operation.
+16. The SMF invokes Neasdf_DNSContext_Notify Response service operation.

-Editor's note: it is FFS whether DNS message handling rule can be transferred in Notify Response message.
-Otherwise, SMF needs to invoke additional NF service similar to the step 6.

-Editor's note: Following aspect is FFS: The SMF may send the DNS message handling rule to the EASDF to instruct EASDF whether to buffer the DNS Response.

-15. The SMF may perform UL CL/BP and Local PSA selection and insert UL CL/BP and Local PSA.
+17. The SMF may perform UL CL/BP and Local PSA selection and insert UL CL/BP and Local PSA.

-Based on received EAS information received from the EASDF and other UPF selection criteria, as specified in clause 6.3.3 in TS 23.501 [2], the SMF may perform UL CL/BP and Local PSA selection and insertion as described in TS 23.502 [3].
+Based on received EAS information received from the EASDF and other UPF selection criteria, as specified in clause 6.3.3 in TS 23.501 [2], the SMF may determine the DNAI and determine the associated N6 traffic routing information for the DNAI.
+The SMF may perform UL CL/BP and Local PSA selection and insertion as described in TS 23.502 [3].

-16. The SMF invokes Neasdf_DNSContext_Update Request (forward DNS response indication).
+18. The SMF invokes Neasdf_DNSContext_Update Request (DNS message handling rules).

-The forward DNS response indication is used to indicate the EASDF to forward the cached DNS Response received in Step 12 to UE.
+The DNS message handling rule indicates the EASDF to send a DNS Response buffered in Step 15 to UE.

-17. The EASDF responds with Neasdf_DNSContext_Update Response.
+19. The EASDF responds with Neasdf_DNSContext_Update Response.